 Wet rot is the generic term applied to several types of wood-destroying fungus.
 It is important to deal with outbreaks because not only will wet rot decay deteriorate over time, but it demonstrates that there is a damp problem in the house that will need to be fixed alongside treating and/or replacing any timbers affected by rot.

 If you require expert help and advice from our specialist wet rot treatment team, do not hesitate to get in touch with Rentokil Property Care.
-Give us a call on 0808 271 9520 or click the button below to book a survey with one of our locally-based surveyors.
+Give us a call or click the button below to book a survey with one of our locally-based surveyors.

-Our trained technicians will go through the following steps to identify any cellar fungus, fungal decay, or wood rot and perform undergo the treatment process to leave your home free from fungal decay.
+Our trained technicians will go through the following steps to identify any cellar fungus, fungal decay, or wood rot and deliver a treatment process to leave your home free from fungal decay.

 1. Identify the Moisture Source & Repair it.